The Global Intellectual Property Academy – An Overview

 The American Inventors Protection Act of 1999 (AIPA) created the foundation for USPTO to become a guiding force in both national and international IP policy issues.
 The AIPA enables the USPTO to advise the president, through the Secretary of Commerce and all Federal agencies on policy matters, including IP protection in other countries.
 This act also authorizes the USPTO to offer guidance, conduct programs and studies, and to coordinate with foreign IP offices and international organizations on issues concerning IP protection.
 The Office of the Administrator of Policy and International Affairs (OPIA) fulfills the various responsibilities created by the AIPA including training foreign officials on IP administration and enforcement.

 On September 21, 2005, the U.S. Department of Commerce launched new initiatives to fight IP theft.
 Key components of the plan included appointment of IPR experts in countries abroad, a new small business outreach program to educate small business owners in the United States about protecting their IP rights, and the Global Intellectual Property Academy (GIPA).
 GIPA is managed by OPIA and is located at the USPTO headquarters in Alexandria, Virginia.

-In FY 2015, GIPA provided training to 5,283 foreign officials from 106 countries on a variety of intellectual property topics.
-In addition, GIPA provided training to 2,701 people associated with U.S. small and medium sized enterprises (SMEs) and 320 members of academic groups in FY 2015.
-For additional information on Global Intellectual Property Academy training program statistics, please visit the Office of Policy and External Affairs Dashboard web page.
+In FY 2016, GIPA provided training to almost 5,000 foreign officials from 114 countries on a variety of intellectual property topics.
+In addition, GIPA provided training to over 1,500 people associated with U.S. small and medium sized enterprises (SMEs) and 585 members of academic groups.
+For additional information on Global Intellectual Property Academy training program statistics, please visit the Office of Policy and External Affairs Dashboard.